 A good way of getting to know people is to become a member of a student club.
 In Maastricht there are not just social clubs but also a large number of study clubs, sports clubs and clubs that are active in the area of art and culture.
 Each club has its own objectives, culture and programme.
-You can read more about them on their websites.
+More information about the clubs can be found on their websites.

 A student club is a club that fulfils a social function during the study programme.
-Besides a lot of fun, many student clubs also do things that there is no time for during the study.
+Besides having fun together, many student clubs also do things for which there is no time during the members' study programmes.
 For example, they devote themselves to societal problems.

 Associations for international students

-International associations build bridges between Dutch and foreign students often have the objective of facilitating exchange of students between different universities in different countries.
+International associations build bridges between Dutch and foreign students and often have the objective of facilitating student exchanges between different universities in different countries.

-A student sport club is a student club in which the members practice the same sport.
+A student sports club is a student club in which the members practice the same sports.
 These include team sports and individual sports.

-A study association is a club for students who are following the same study programme or specialisation, or in some cases the students studying in the same faculty.
+A study association is a club for students who follow the same study programme or specialisation or who, in some cases, study at the same faculty.
 A study association provides services related to the study or specialisation, and an orientation towards the job market.

 A student party is a student council or other representative organ for students, mostly recognised as a student fraction.
 A student council consults with the university council.